ThomasZehnder/arduino-serial-ui/README.md

 Import following JSON : [test-flow-UART.json](/node-red/test-flow-UART.json)

-##update clone
+## update clone
-If you clone this repo, to use nodered, you have to install node-red globally and then execute npm install in main folder and within node-red.
+If you clone this repo, to use node-red, you have to install node-red globally and then execute npm install in main folder and within node-red.

 # TIPS for beginners
 ## work with GIT